lanl/BEE/doc/sphinx/example.rst

 The other outputs are in the archive of the workflow.

 This example uses Charliecloud.
 The image will still be in the Charliecloud cache.
-You can list what is in the cache using ``ch-image list``. ``ch-image --help`` will show you commands for resetting the cache or deleted images.
+You can list what is in the cache using ``ch-image list``.
 If there are no other builds, the result should be:

 .. code-block::